 2. Appoint and or hire a “Security Czar”: Have one person be the go-to person for all things security, and ensure they’re empowered to enforce and foster security best practices across the company (exec team support is key).

 3. Ensure security awareness training (but don’t turn it into a speedrun): A lot of security awareness courses consist of “common sense” info, but they help with reinforcing and reminding security best practices.
-PagerDuty has solid open-source security training courses if you don’t want to pay for a course.
+PagerDuty has solid open-source security training courses if you don’t want to pay for one.

 2. Encrypt all company-issued laptops and phones: Always do it before new employees start (and save those encryption keys).